photoprism/photoprism-docs/docs/getting-started/faq.md

 with the configuration.
 Use a file manager, or the commands `chmod` and `chown` on Unix-like operating systems, to verify and fix filesystem permissions.
 Available disk space can be displayed with `df -h`.
-The size of virtual disks and memory can be increased in Docker and/or VM settings.
+The size of virtual disks and memory can be increased in Docker and VM settings if needed.
+Please refer to the documentation.

 ### How can I uninstall PhotoPrism? ###